charlysan/cmstool/README.md

 ```

 The above will execute cmstats cli tool and map `./stats` folder to `/opt/cmstats/data` on your container
-(the default path containing the your `.csv` files) and parse channel range through 0 to 24.
+(the default path containing your `.csv` files) and parse channel range through 0 to 24.

 **Note**: channel `0` is the average value of the whole set of channels.